 Trick & Retreat at the Tahoe Beach Retreat & Lodge is hosting a Beach Retreat Halloween Party that is fun for the whole family!
 This fun event includes a bounce house, live entertainment, music, s'more making, trick-or-treating, costume contests, and more!
 Trick-or-Treat throughout the hotel as local businesses come together to offer a safe place for children to celebrate.
 This event is free to the public and pet friendly!

 Over 50 ranches wind through Gold Country featuring apple and fruit farms, bake shops, wineries, a spa, flower gardens, berry farms, and Christmas tree groves.
 Abel’s Apple Acres, Denver Dan’s Apple Patch, High Hill Ranch, and Boa Vista Orchard have been a few of my favorites throughout the years.
 Kids can enjoy hay bale mazes, gold panning, pony rides, or they can even pick their own fruit and pumpkins.
 Adults can taste wines and ciders at one of the many wineries and breweries, relax at a spa, pick up a freshly made pie, or tie the knot at one of the beautiful wedding locations.
-There are perfect fall photo ops and beautiful views throughout this heavenly slice of the Sierra.
+There are perfect fall photo ops and beautiful views throughout this heavenly slice of the Sierras.

 Bella Gotts gravitates toward indoor activities as the weather cools.
 Yoga is her favorite way to enjoy autumn days inside.